 Any consideration for the removal of a Peppol Agreement would necessitate major changes to the Peppol Interoperability Framework and the OpenPeppol Internal Regulations, including (but not limited to) this Policy.

-Minimum time for consultation and implementation
+Minimum Time for Consultation and Implementation

-The table below defines the minimum time that must be allocated for
+The following table defines the minimum time that must be allocated for

-consultation with members on proposals for changes to an existing Agreement as outlined in section 2.4.4 above, and
+consultation with members on proposed changes to an existing Agreement as outlined in section 2.8.2, and

-implicated actors to implement (migrate to) a new release of an existing Agreement as outlined in section 2.4.5 above.
+implicated actors to implement (migrate to) a new release of an existing Agreement as outlined in section 2.8.3.